When Scripture Doesn't Match the Teacher: My Wrestling with 1 Timothy 2

 The Cultural Context We've Been Missing

 Ephesus wasn't just any city.
-It was home to one of the seven wonders of the ancient world—the massive temple of Artemis (also called Diana).
+It was home to one of the Seven Wonders of the Ancient World — the massive Temple of Artemis (also called Diana).
 This wasn't just a religious site; it was the economic and cultural center of the city.
+When Paul's preaching against idols started turning people away, the silversmiths who made Artemis shrines for a living rioted in the streets (Acts 19).
+The cult was the economy.

 The Real Heart of the Matter

 Paul was actually fighting for something revolutionary: relationships built on mutual submission rather than dominance by either gender.
-He didn't want the Ephesian churches to simply flip the script from male dominance to female dominance.
-He wanted them to discover an entirely different way—the Kingdom way.
+He didn't want the Ephesian church to flip the script from one form of dominance to another.
+He wanted them to discover an entirely different way — the Kingdom way.

 Wrestling Leads to Freedom

-When we let Scripture speak within its proper context instead of forcing it into our preconceived frameworks, it reveals something far more beautiful than what we'd been taught.
+When we let Scripture speak within its proper context — without overclaiming the context — it reveals something far more beautiful than what we'd been taught.
 It shows us a God who values both men and women equally, who gifts both for leadership and service, and who calls both to mutual submission in love.

 That brick wall I hit?
 It turned out to be the entrance to a much larger room.

 The journey of honest biblical interpretation isn't always comfortable, but it's always worth it.
-Because when we're willing to wrestle with difficult passages instead of just accepting traditional explanations, we often discover that the God revealed in Scripture is far more loving, just, and liberating than we ever imagined.
+Because when we're willing to wrestle with difficult passages instead of just accepting traditional explanations — and willing to be honest about what we know versus what we're inferring — we often discover that the God revealed in Scripture is far more loving, just, and liberating than we ever imagined.

 And that's a truth worth fighting for.